You at Work

 That third category is where the majority of otherwise astute, successful and “together” professionals find themselves.
 I hate to tell you this, but you fit the classic definition of a procrastinator.
 It’s time to change that.

-Here comes the part none of us anticipates with unbridled joy.
 Just as when taking on a huge and complex assignment, starting a new diet or giving up a bad habit, that first step is the hardest.

 The “dirty” word here is desire.
 Let’s face it — you won’t lose weight at someone else’s prompting, not even your trusted physician’s.
 Likewise, even if you enroll in a very expensive time-management seminar, you won’t be truly successful at managing your time if you aren’t fully invested.

-Not only will you feel calmer, think more clearly, and find power in the happiness you’ll derive from taking control, you’ll possess a generally more positive outlook on every aspect of your life.
+Not only will you feel calmer, think more clearly, and find power in the happiness you’ll derive from taking control, but you’ll also possess a generally more positive outlook on every aspect of your life.

 What’s Your Biggest Distraction?